Thou shalt not take the name of the Lord thy God in vain: In The Church of Jesus Christ of Latter-day Saints

 Members of the Church of Jesus Christ of Latter-day Saints believe in this commandment as written in Exodus 20.
-This commandment has been repeated in the LDS Scriptures such as the Book of Mormon and in Doctrine and Covenants.
+The commandment has been repeated in the LDS Scriptures such as the Book of Mormon and in Doctrine and Covenants.

-Former prophet and president of the Church, Spencer W. Kimball told the following story to inspire believers:
+The prophet and president of the Church Spencer W. Kimball told the following story to inspire believers:

 President Kimball underwent surgery many years ago, he was wheeled from the operating room to the intensive care room.
 The attendant who pushed the gurney which carried him stumbled and let out an oath using the name of the Lord.
 President Kimball, who was barely conscious, said weakly, "Please!
 Please!
 That is my Lord whose names you revile."

 There was a deathly silence; then the young man whispered with a subdued voice, "I am sorry."